ComponentKitchen/core-component-mixins/demos/Template Composition/ReadMe.md

 This demo shows the use of a mixin that allows *template composition* between a subclass and a base class.
-An open question is web component development is what's the best way for a component to fill slots defined by a base class?
+An open question in web component development is: what's the best way for a component to fill slots defined by a base class?
 For a longer discussion of this question, see this [blog post](http://blog.quickui.org/2013/06/11/puzzle-define-html-custom-element-subclasses-that-can-fill-in-base-class-insertion-points/).